How Important is the LinkedIn SSI Score?

-What are your thoughts on the LinkedIn Social Selling Index score: vanity metric or valuable tool?
+What are your thoughts on the LinkedIn Social Selling Index (SSI): vanity metric or valuable tool?

-The validity and usefulness of LinkedIn’s Social Selling Index (SSI) continues to be a source of much debate among those in sales, leadership and digital marketing.
+The validity and usefulness of the LinkedIn Social Selling Index continues to be a source of much debate among those in sales, leadership and digital marketing.

-In this article, I’ll provide an overview of the LinkedIn SSI score and how you can utilize it if you wish to do so.
-Ultimately, you’ll need to answer the “how important is the LinkedIn SSI score” question for yourself.
+Ultimately, you need to answer the “how important is the LinkedIn SSI score?” question for yourself.

 What is the LinkedIn SSI score?

 LinkedIn describes its Social Selling Index as a “first-of-its-kind measure of a company’s or individual’s adaptation of the four pillars of selling on LinkedIn, based on a scale of 0 to 100.”